ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 Simpson's like cancellation,
 but it is still one number, and how do we interpret a single number?

+Calling back to [Anthropic's Reflections](https://transformer-circuits.pub/2024/qualitative-essay/index.html), we need to be able to compare our measure to some reference, and we need to be able to understand the distribution ("Signal of Structure") of our measure to understand how to interpret a specific outcome.

-## Distributions
+### Distributions

-ref{CS} briefly mention that one could look at these measures over the full dataset, i.e., compare the distributions of the random variables $l(f,\cD)$ vs. $l(\tf,\cD)$.
+The Causal Scrubbing authors briefly mention that one could look at these measures over the full dataset, i.e., compare the distributions of the random variables $l(f,\cD)$ vs. $l(\tf,\cD)$.
 This would help us a bit as they mention, but conclude that it would require an explanation of the noise that may be compute-intensive.

-I'll argue that distributions are _necessary_ in the case of interpretability here.
-Framing a perturbation as an _alternative hypothesis_ is the right way to approach this, and there are computationally feasible ways to do it.
+I think distributions are _necessary_ for proper interpretability here.

 # Scalable Interpretability via Hypothesis Testing

-The main issue with with a single value is that it does not effectively capturing everything that we were wrapping as "explainable" or "not explainable".
+The main issue with with a single value is that it does not effectively capture everything that we were wrapping as "explainable" or "not explainable".
 And in fact, with a real number we're really trying to answer "HOW explainable?"
 "How much is explained by X?"
 My perspective is that much of interpretability and XAI research is circling around these questions because they aren't well posed.

-But if we harken back to ye olde classical science, we can get a lot more mileage.
+But if we harken back to ye olde classical science, I think we can make some progress.

 ## Hypothesis Spaces and Testing
 A hypothesis is a claim